Helem-Jose/Mail-Generator-App/README.md

 ### **Step 3: Email Search & Selection**
 1. **Search Interface**
-   - Navigate to `/search_window`
+   - You will then be redirected to `/search_window`
    - Use the search interface to find specific emails
-   - Search by subject, sender, or other criteria
+   - Search by subject

 2. **Thread Selection**
    - Browse through search results